Angle grinder

-An angle grinder, also known as a side grinder or disc grinder, is a handheld power tool used for grinding (abrasive cutting) and polishing.
+An angle grinder, also known as a side grinder or disc grinder, is a handheld power tool used for grinding (abrasive cutting), polishing, sanding, and similar applications.
+Its use is especially prevalent in metalwork.

 History

 The high-speed angle grinder was invented in 1954 by German company Ackermann + Schmitt (FLEX-Elektrowerkzeuge GmbH) in Steinheim an der Murr.
-Before the high speed angle grinder of 1954 many other inventors from the early 20th century made many different versions of the grinder to cut different types of metal that were hard to cut by hand and were almost impossible to work with.
-As the availability of electric power tools became affordable, angle grinders became a popular tool for workshops and with the invention of cordless angle grinders popularity has spiked.
+Before the high speed angle grinder of 1954, many other inventors from the early 20th century had produced grinders and similar cutting tools for use in metalwork.
+As electric power tools became more available and affordable, the prevalence of angle grinders in workshops increased, and they also became a popular DIY tool, especially after the invention of battery-powered cordless angle grinders.

 Naming

 In German, Dutch, Slovak, Czech, Polish, Croatian, Romanian, Hungarian, Bulgarian and Latvian, an angle grinder is colloquially called a "flex", and in Italy and in Spanish-speaking countries it is sometimes called "flexible".
+This originates with Ackermann + Schmitt's use of a flexibile shaft between the motor drive and the tool.
+The name "flex" proved so enduring that Ackermann + Schmitt changed their company's name to FLEX.

 In Switzerland it is known as "Perles" from a popular brand of cutting tools.
-The Finnish word "rälläkkä" comes from the sound "rällä-rällä".
-The Estonian name "relakas" comes from the Finnish name.
-In Polish it is also known as "kątówka" or "gumówka" (= the rubber thing), which refers to the elasticity of certain types of disks.
-However they are never made out of true rubber due to fire hazard.
-In Russian, it is known as "болгарка" ("bolgarka") (literally "Bulgarian" of the feminine gender), since the first angle grinders in the USSR were Bulgarian made.
+In Finnish, angle grinders are colloquially known as "rälläkkä", an onomatopoeia for the distinctive sound they make when cutting (the Estonian name "relakas" comes from the Finnish name).
+In Polish it is also known as "kątówka" or "gumówka" (literally "rubber thing"), which refers to the elasticity of certain types of disks (however these are never made out of true rubber due to fire hazard).
+In Russian, the tool is known as "болгарка" ("bolgarka") (literally "Bulgarian" of the feminine gender), since the first angle grinders in the USSR were Bulgarian-made.

+Angle grinders are sometimes confused with cut-off saws, though these have less variable applications.

 Design

 Angle grinders can be powered by an electric motor or compressed air.
-The motor drives a geared head at a right-angle, on which can be mounted an abrasive disc or a thinner cut-off disc, either of which can be replaced when worn.
+The motor drives a geared head at a right-angle, on which is a spindle for mounting discs.
+The nature of these discs varies based on their intended use.
+Abrasive disc or thinner cut-off discs are the most common, and both can be replaced when worn.
 Angle grinders typically have an adjustable guard and a side-handle for two-handed operation.
+Many modern brands of angle grinders have a two-stage constant pressure trigger switch (also known as a "deadman's switch") to prevent the user accidentally switching the tool on, especially when changing discs.

-Certain angle grinders, depending on their speed range, can be used as sanders, employing a sanding disc with a backing pad or disc.
+Depending on their speed range, angle grinders can be used as sanders, employing a sanding disc with a backing pad or disc.
 The backing system is typically made of hard plastic, phenolic resin, or medium-hard rubber, depending on the amount of flexibility desired.
+Wheels are most often added or removed using an angle grinder wrench, a distinctive two-pin spanner used to attach discs to the grinder's spindle.